rocherbpb/Barcoding/index.md

 ## Species discovery using COI barcoding
 ### Species identification versus species discovery
-Species identification involves matching a query sequence to a species from a reference library.
+Species identification involves matching a query sequence to a sequence in a reference library.
 Species discovery involves characterising barcode diversity and delimiting this diversity into species.
+The former, ultimately, depends on the latter.

 ### COI Barcode data
 Raw data will typically consist of 658bp sequences from the mtDNA COI locus acquired via [Folmer et al (1994)](https://pubmed.ncbi.nlm.nih.gov/7881515) primers.

-The first step in the analysis involves the contruction of a sequence alignment.
+The first step in many of the analyses described below involves the contruction of a sequence alignment.
 This can be done using the [Muscle](https://academic.oup.com/nar/article/32/5/1792/2380623) algorithm implemented in [SeaView](https://academic.oup.com/mbe/article/27/2/221/970247) (available [here](http://doua.prabi.fr/software/seaview)).
 Amino acid and codon positions can be determined by [TranslatorX](https://academic.oup.com/nar/article/38/suppl_2/W7/1094709) (available [here](http://translatorx.co.uk)) by running the alignment with "Guess most likely reading frame", "Invertebrate mitochondrial" genetic code, and the Muscle algorithm setting.
+Alignments are also performed natively in several analytical tools found in the [BOLD workbench](http://www.boldsystems.org).

 ### BOLD and Blast searches
 Sequences are checked BOLD and Blast searches to determine whether matches are consistent with field/morphological identification.
 In order to use the BOLD workbench (found [here](http://www.boldsystems.org)), a BOLD record is first created for each sequence within a project.
 Once created, the corresponding sequence data is then uploaded to this record.
 Sequences are then selected and searched against the "COI Species Database" (validated) or the "COI Full Database" (unvalidated).